dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - **Encoder**

-A neural network [BiLSTM](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#bidirectional-lstm-network) takes word vectors as input and outputs a new vector called hidden vector.
-This process is often referred to as encoding the sequence, and the neural network that does the encoding is referred to as an encoder.
+<span class='saddlebrown'>A neural network [BiLSTM](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#bidirectional-lstm-network) takes word vectors as input and outputs a new vector called hidden vector.</span> This process is often referred to as encoding the sequence, and the neural network that does the encoding is referred to as an encoder.
 BiLSTM (forward and backward LSTM) is used to incorporate information from words that appear later in the sequence.

 <p align="center">
 <img src='/images/tl_nlp/encoder_cove.svg' width="70%"/>